The Wanted (EP): Singles

 "All Time Low" was released as the EP's lead single on 1 July 2011.
 The single was available in three formats – a standard download, a nine-track remix EP and as part of a five-track live performance EP recorded at the iTunes festival, London, in March 2011.
 Aside from charting at number 19 on the Billboard Hot Dance Club Songs chart, the single failed to achieve any sort of commercial success, as its release did not receive any promotion.

 "Glad You Came" was released as the EP's second single on 18 October 2011.
 This time, a much heavier promotional schedule was given to the single, and as such, following heavy radio play and television coverage, the single entered the Billboard Hot 100 at number 64.
 The success of the single soon skyrocketed in January 2012 after the band gave a live performance of the song on The Ellen DeGeneres Show, which became their first ever TV performance in the United States.
 The band went on tour throughout America in January 2012 to promote the single, and a number of shows became sell-outs.
 The band soon began to receive nationwide acclaim, and in February 2012, the single's success continued to grow after the song was covered in an episode of the American television drama series Glee.
 The song began to climb up the Billboard Hot 100, and at the end of February, it peaked at number three, breaking an all-time record, becoming the highest-chart position for a British boy band ever on the chart, beating the existing record of number seven set by Take That's "Back for Good".
 The band reportedly sold over 180,000 copies of the single over the course of a week.

 "Chasing the Sun" was released as the third and final single on 17 April 2012.
 It was sent to US mainstream radio on 15 May 2012.

 Critical reception

 The Wanted received generally positive reviews from music critics upon its release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 62 based on 5 reviews, which indicates "generally favorable reviews".

 Commercial reception

 In the United States, The Wanted debuted at number seven on the Billboard 200, with first-week sales of 34,000 copies.
 To date, the album has sold 207,000 copies in the United States.
-On 3 July 2012, the group officially announced they would be visiting Australia and New Zealand, for the promotion from their extended play.
+On 3 July 2012, the group officially announced they would be visiting Australia and New Zealand in promotion of the EP.
 They visited the countries in August 2012.